About | Speakers | Agenda | Venue | Sponsors | Pricing | Register

 BREAKOUT 7C: NAVIGATING CALIFORNIA’S RETAIL LEGAL LANDSCAPE: GREENWASHING, WIRETAPPING AND BEYOND

 A must-see for any retailers selling to consumers in California, this panel will provide a “from the trenches” look at the biggest legal issues emerging from California and spreading nationwide, including greenwashing/PFAS laws and litigation, public enforcement task forces, new developments in price advertising, wiretapping claims, and more.
-We’ll run through the risks – both current and those looming on the horizon – and arm you with the tools you need to survive in the ever-changing consumer battleground.
+We’ll run through the risks – both current and those looming on the horizon – and arm you with the tools you need to survive in the evolving consumer battleground.

 Stephanie Sheridan